YerlanTuraly/AAE2004-group-9/README.md

    lowest = costpath
    bestx = x"

-We make coding to start from coordinate 10, calculating a new costpath as the lowest one, and making this x, which is 10, as the best coordinate.
+We make coding to start from coordinate x, 10, calculating a new costpath as the lowest one, and making this x as the best coordinate.
 Continuing, we have added the next part:

 "if costpath < lowest:
    lowest = costpath